 - Once room temperature, chill the cheesecake overnight in the fridge.

-- Make the ganache: Once the cream and chocolate have been melted together, drizzle generously over the cheesecake.
+- Make the ganache: Once the cream and chocolate have been melted together, cool slightly and drizzle the melted chocolate generously over the cheesecake.

 The above is simply a quick summary of this recipe.
 Check out the full recipe in the free printable recipe card at the bottom of this post for all the detailed instructions.